Revolutionary & unique technique stops tooth pain

 A common cause of tooth sensitivity after a filling is that the filling is too high.
 The type of filling can be a cause as well, with composite resin often causing problems after a filling.

-Factors that cause tooth pain after a filling and what to do
+tooth pain after a filling and what to do

 Sensitivity to cold food